 The variance equals 1433.17, in which the squared values are added and divided by 4.
 Then, the square root of the variance is taken, which leaves us with a standard deviation of 37.35%.

+We host the international MT4 platform, which offers multiple standard deviation indicators that have been created by users of the platform.
 Standard deviation is also often used with other MT4 indicators and add-ons, such as Bollinger Bands.
 These bands are plotted two standard deviations above and below a moving average.
 Movements beyond the bands are considered significant enough to be carefully evaluated.
-The most suitable platform to display these indicators is Metatrader 4.
+Register for an MT4 account now to get started.